madru06/GlobalTime/README.md

   - Tailwind CSS for overview styling
   - FontAwesome for icons

-#### Backend (soon to implement!)
+#### Backend (Core functionality in Vanilla JS)

-  - Custom ChatGPT data provided for countries, cities and timezones
+  - AXIOS for API requests
-  - MomentJS for time manipulation
+  - GeoPlugin for geolocalization
-  - FetchAPI for API requests
+  - RestCountries for large, complete countries info

 ## Authors